YuanXinCherry/Person-reID-Evaluation/README.md

 Check the Prerequisites.
 Then download GOM.py and test.py.
 Next put them in the same directory as you want.

 ## Part 1: Prepare data
-Extract distance, gallery_label, gallery_cam, query_label, and query_cam for the different methods of ReID.
+Extract distance, gallery_label, gallery_cam, query_label, and query_cam for the different methods of re-ID.

 Save the data format as follows:
 ```